 Another witness told police that Grosdidier did move aggressively toward the truck but never got past the front of the vehicle.
 According to the charges, the witness said Simonson shot Grosdidier without any warning or commands.

 The charges also reference dashboard camera footage from another person in the parking lot.
-Police said the video showed that as Grosdidier reached the front of the truck’s driver’s side, Simonson got out and immediately shot him.
-Grosdidier turned away, and Simonson advanced, firing multiple times.
+According to police, the video showed that as Grosdidier reached the front of the truck’s driver’s side, Simonson got out and immediately shot him.
+The footage, cited in the charges, showed that Simonson "advanced at him and fired multiple gunshots."
+It also showed Grosdidier turning away and "not advancing towards Simonson," according to the charges.

-The video then showed Grosdidier’s wife walking toward her husband, who was on the ground.
-Simonson pointed his handgun at her, and she put her hands in the air and backed away.
+Grosdidier’s wife then walked toward her husband, who was on the ground.
+Simonson pointed his handgun at her, and she put her hands in the air and backed away, the charges say.

 The charges say an off-duty officer was in the parking lot and found Grosdidier on the ground with multiple gunshot wounds to his chest and stomach.
 The officer tried to save Grosdidier, but he was pronounced dead at the scene.